 If there’s one thing the citizens of Olney are proud of, it’s their unique population of white squirrels.
 There are several versions of the story on how the large population got there.
 You’ll have to visit and find out which one sounds more reliable.
 Either way, they are the strangest things to see.
 You just don’t think of squirrels as white.

 - Grand View Acres – GPS: 42.49777, -89.30808 Now this is fun!
 A private owner has offered up a little bit of their land to help people passing through stay for a bit!
-Private spot to park for a night or two.
+A private spot to park for a night or two.
 To reserve your spot, you can just text us 815.988.8867 for details and reservations.
-There is nothing here but a drive way to park on, but it’s free and safe.
+There is nothing here but a driveway to park on, but it’s free and safe.
 By reservation only.
-Last minute may be OK but contact them first or you may find a locked gate.
+Last-minute may be OK but contact them first or you may find a locked gate.
 Dennis and Laura are the contact names.